TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 Because the client id is stable, it can be used for things like session management and security checks on the server.

+### ui function

+This new function allows passing the same data as `msg._ui` from within your front-end code.
+It allows front-end scripts to be able to dynamically generate and update UI's using simple configuration JSON.

+See the next section for details.

 ---

 ## Dynamic, data-driven HTML content